 Written provisions designed to help fact-finders do their job well and to protect against inaccurate findings should be guaranteed fully for all students subjected to the disciplinary process.
 These safeguards may not help students if administrators are granted broad discretion to omit them, or if there are exceptions to those safeguards that threaten to swallow the rule.
 Unfortunately, this is the case at many universities.

-Sometimes this discretion is framed as the discretion to provide certain safeguards, which is no better than the discretion to withhold them, as it still facilitates unequal application of policies among students facing similar charges.
+Sometimes this discretion is framed as the discretion to provide certain safeguards — which, in practice, is no better than the discretion to withhold them, as the administrative discretion still facilitates unequal application of policies among students facing similar charges.
 For example, at the University of Pennsylvania, advisors may be allowed to question witnesses at the hearing officer’s discretion.

-Princeton University asserts in its disciplinary policy that “rigid codification and relentless administration of rules and regulations are not appropriate to an academic community … .”
-And scattered throughout other policies among these 53 schools, words like “generally,” “normally,” “ordinarily,” “typically,” and “usually” provide opportunities for administrators to ignore written procedures in favor of ad hoc decision-making that may be arbitrary at best, or discriminatory at worst.
+As discussed above, many schools justify this broad discretion by harkening back to their educational purpose.
+Princeton University, for example, asserts in its disciplinary policy that “rigid codification and relentless administration of rules and regulations are not appropriate to an academic community … .”
+This is surely not true, however, with regard to disciplinary processes intended to deter and determine responsibility for serious, sometimes criminal, misconduct.
+Likewise, scattered throughout other policies among these 53 schools are words like “generally,” “normally,” “ordinarily,” “typically,” and “usually,” each providing opportunities for administrators to ignore written procedures in favor of ad hoc decision-making that may be arbitrary at best, or discriminatory at worst.

 Numerous, inconsistent, unclear, and inaccessible policies

-Some institutions rated in this report maintain not one policy, or two, but several that overlap and sometimes conflict with each other.
-Multiple policies confuse students and make it harder for them to assert their rights to fair disciplinary proceedings.
-They also increase the potential for procedural inconsistency among similar cases.
+As noted, nearly all institutions rated for this report maintain not one policy, or even two, but three policies for non-academic misconduct alone that overlap and sometimes conflict with each other.
+Multiple policies inevitably confuse students and administrators, and make it harder for fair disciplinary proceedings to take place.
+They also increase the potential for procedural inconsistencies among similar cases.

-As in this report last year, the 6 rated campuses of the University of California system follow system-wide policies, but also maintain their own overlapping disciplinary policies.
-As a result, students may have to read several different policies for a full understanding of their rights, and students attending different institutions within the UC system are left with drastically different procedural rights.
-Students in the UC system would be well served if the system consolidated its overlapping policies and ensured that safeguards granted in some cases at some campuses are guaranteed at all campuses in all non-academic cases where suspension or expulsion are potential sanctions.
+As has been the case since the first edition of this report, the six rated campuses of the University of California system follow system-wide policies, but also maintain their own individual, overlapping disciplinary policies.
+As a result, students may have to sift through several different policies even for the same type of offense before they can get a full understanding of their rights, and students attending different institutions within the UC system are left with drastically different procedural rights.
+Students in the UC system would be better served if the system consolidated its overlapping policies and ensured that safeguards which are presently only granted in some cases at some campuses are instead guaranteed at all campuses in all non-academic cases where suspension or expulsion are potential sanctions.

 Poorly drafted policies

-Policies at several institutions, including Boston College, California Institute of Technology, and the University of California, Irvine, lack important details about what exactly happens during hearings and other proceedings.
+Policies at several institutions, including the California Institute of Technology, Rensselaer Polytechnic Institute, and the University of California, Irvine, lack important details about what exactly happens during hearings and other proceedings.
 Because of these omissions, it is difficult to tell whether students are guaranteed an opportunity to question witnesses or present evidence directly to fact-finders.
 Like other ambiguous or vague provisions, these insufficiently detailed policies create an opportunity for administrators to treat cases differently based on a desire for a certain outcome or prejudice against a certain party or type of allegation.

-Still other institutions initially appear to grant students procedural rights, but then maintain provisions that serve to negate those rights.
-Tufts University’s policy, for example, purports to allow parties to present and question witnesses, but then states: “At any time, the chair determines whether certain witnesses should appear and decides whether any particular question, statement, or information will be allowed during a hearing.”
-Without any guidance to limit the chair’s discretion, students are not truly guaranteed the right to present and question witnesses.
+Still other institutions initially appear to grant students procedural rights but then maintain provisions that serve to negate those rights.
+Yale University allows students to request witnesses to appear at their hearing, but then states: “The invitation of any witness will be made at the discretion of the Coordinating Group.”
+Such unfettered discretion means students are not truly guaranteed the right to present and question witnesses.

-Finally, while a majority of institutions post each set of policies governing disciplinary procedures in one searchable PDF or on one searchable HTML page, some institutions split policies into many pages or sub-pages that cannot be searched, printed, or conveniently viewed all at once.
+Finally, while a majority of institutions post each set of policies governing disciplinary procedures in one searchable PDF or on one searchable webpage, some institutions split policies into many pages or sub-pages that cannot be searched, printed, or conveniently viewed all at once.

-Harvard University, for example, keeps its policies and procedures on several different pages on its website, each of which has several drop-down menus, many of which require a user to click “More” and navigate to a separate page in order to read the entirety of the section.
-Pennsylvania State University also keeps its policies on a page with different sections, of which a user may only view a single section at a time.
-The University of Virginia’s information about disciplinary procedures is spread among several web pages, as well.
+The Massachusetts Institute of Technology, for example, keeps its policies and procedures in several different locations on its website, with a variety of drop-down menus that require a user to take a piecemeal approach to reading the procedures.
+This makes it impossible for students to view the policies all at once, in a single document.
+Pennsylvania State University also keeps its policies on a page with different sections, of which a user may only view a single section at a time, as opening one section automatically collapses the other section.

-Thankfully, the trend of policies that cannot be copied and pasted or searched at all may be faltering.
-This year, several institutions whose policies previously were in image form or copied and pasted incorrectly are now available in normal text.
+Fortunately, a previous trend of policies that cannot be copied and pasted or searched at all may be coming to an end.
+Each year, a number of institutions whose policies previously were in image form or that copied and pasted incorrectly become available in normal text.

-Incorrect links on university websites can also cause confusion for students and administrators.
-For a few examples, Northeastern University, Boston College, and the California Institute of Technology all had broken or incorrect links on their student conduct websites or in their conduct documents.
-Broken or incomplete pages and links leave students wondering whether they are missing important information about their rights and the disciplinary process.
+Incorrect or dead links, however, continue to plague university websites and can cause confusion for students and administrators.
+For a few examples, Northwestern University, Northeastern University, and California Institute of Technology each had broken, incorrect, or outdated links on their student conduct websites or in their conduct documents.
+Broken or incomplete pages and links can leave students wondering whether they are missing important information about their rights and the disciplinary process.

-Conclusion: Policies Nationwide Require Revisions to Protect Student Rights
+Conclusion: Institutions Nationwide Must Revise Policies to Protect Student Rights